-The Global Talent Stream will allow certain a skilled workers to obtain a work permit within two weeks of applying.
+The Global Talent Stream allows certain skilled workers to obtain a work permit within two weeks of applying.
 It is one of the pillars of Canada's Global Skills Strategy, which aims to help innovative companies grow by ensuring they can access the highly skilled talent they need quickly.

-Among other initiatives, this new work stream will establish a two-week standard for processing of work permit applications (and temporary resident visas, if applicable) for highly skilled talent.
-The Global Talent Stream is scheduled to be in operation from June 12, 2017.
+Among other initiatives, this new work stream establishes a two-week standard for processing of work permit applications (and temporary resident visas, if applicable) for highly skilled talent.
+The Global Talent Stream is part of Canada's Temporary Foreign Worker Program.

 Canada Work Permit HR Tool